-Join Jack Dintruff for an in-depth discussion in this video Streaming UDF, part of Data Analysis on Hadoop.
+Join Jack Dintruff for an in-depth discussion in this video Streaming UDF, part of Hadoop: Data Analysis.

 - [Voiceover] So, there are two types of UDFs.
 The one that we've used before is a typical pig UDF, where you give it an exact function.
 Everything has to fit within this archetype.
 Whereas, a streaming UDF is much more generic and very often you can write it in just about any language that you want.
 The reason being that it just reads from standard in and writes output to standard out.
 And so, if you write program that has that functionality, you can use it as a streaming media, which allows you to use just about any language under the sun.
 The advantage a streaming UDF is that there are a lot of built in Bash functions that already read from standard in and write to standard out.